OpenSIPS/opensips-ims-ce/docs/config.md

-# OpenSIPS IMS CSCF - Community Edition - Configuration
+# OpenSIPS IMS - Community Edition - Configuration

 The OpenSIPS IMS Community Edition scripts can be configured using environment